-The following resources will help move you toward a job that works for you and support the achievement of your life and career goals.
+The following resources will help move you toward a job that works for you and supports the achievement of your life and career goals.

 Looking for work?